top of page

 Despite the fact that I discussed it with my psychologist back then, it did not help the problem one bit.
 As said in the previous paragraph, the solution to this problem was to simply live elsewhere, which I eventually did.
 No matter how many meetings I had with that professional, psychological assistance did not help me to cope with my sensitivity to noise at all.

 Later on, I got into a personal phase I'd like to call the Reaping Fatigue Era.
-No psychologist helped me solved it.
+No psychologist helped me solve it.
 I instead had to solve it on my own, despite, at last, becoming a physical handicap for a year.
-Today I use a respirator from the mentally-based trauma I went through in life.

 I thought psychologists would help me.
 They didn't.
 I thus no longer take pride in my intelligence, but instead see it as a necessary way to mentally survive this world.